TanikshMahajan/BankingApplication/README.md

 # BankingApplication

-Welcome to the Simple Banking Console Application project!
+Welcome to the Banking Application project!
 This project is a basic banking application implemented in Java that runs on the console.
 It provides a simple command-line interface for users to perform basic banking operations.

 #Introduction